anesriad/pdf_ML/README.md

 ### Goal of this action research: Master's dissertation in Advanced Computer Science

-This work has been done by me during the past 3 months.
-It combines a few discipline that I'm highly interested in such as machine learning and cybersecurity.
+I have done this work during the second quarter of 2022.
+It combines a few disciplines I'm highly interested in such as machine learning and cybersecurity.
-Feel free to use my code for educational purpose, I'm available to answer any questions.
+Feel free to use my code for educational purposes, I'm available to answer any questions.

-I will link my research paper as soon as it's approved by my institution.
+The paper is available in PDF format.
+Reference using (Anas, 2022) and let me know on LinkedIn: Anas Riad.